EarthScope: EarthScope In the Classroom

-Education and outreach will be developing tools for educators and students across the United States to interpret and apply this information for solving a wide range of scientific issues within the earth sciences.
-The project tailors its products to the specified needs and requests of educators.
+Education and outreach developed tools for educators and students across the United States to interpret and apply this information for solving a wide range of scientific issues within the earth sciences.
+The project tailored its products to the specified needs and requests of educators.

 K-12 Education

-One tool that has already been put into action is the EarthScope Education and Outreach Bulletin.
-The bulletin, targeted for grades 5-8, summarizes a volcanic or tectonic event documented by EarthScope and puts it into an easily interpretable format, complete with diagrams and 3D models.
-They follow specific content standards based on what a child should be learning at those grade levels.
-Another is the EarthScope Voyager, Jr. which allows students to explore and visualize the various types of data that are being collected.
-In this interactive map, the user can add various types of base maps, features, and plate velocities.
-Educators have access to real time GPS data of plate movement and influences through the UNAVCO website.
+The EarthScope Education and Outreach Bulletin was a bulletin targeted for grades 5-8 that summarized a volcanic or tectonic event documented by EarthScope and put it into an easily interpretable format, complete with diagrams and 3D models.
+They followed specific content standards based on what a child should be learning at those grade levels.
+The EarthScope Voyager, Jr. allowed students to explore and visualize the various types of data that were collected.
+In this interactive map, the user could add various types of base maps, features, and plate velocities.
+Educators could access to real time GPS data of plate movement and influences through the UNAVCO website.

 University Level

-EarthScope promises to produce a large amount of geological and geophysical data that will open the door for numerous research opportunities in the scientific community.
-As the USArray Big Foot project moves across the country, universities are adopting seismic stations near their areas.
-These stations are then monitored and maintained by not only the professors, but their students as well.
-Scouting for future seismic station locations has created field work opportunities for students.
-The influx of data has already begun creating projects for undergraduate research, master's thesis, and doctoral dissertations.
-A list of currently funded proposals can be found on the NSF website.
+EarthScope promised to produce a large amount of geological and geophysical data to the door for numerous research opportunities in the scientific community.
+As the USArray Big Foot project moved across the country, universities adopted seismic stations near their areas.
+These stations were then monitored and maintained by not only the professors, but their students as well.
+Scouting for future seismic station locations created field work opportunities for students.
+The influx of data helped create projects for undergraduate research, master's thesis, and doctoral dissertations.
+A list of funded proposals can be found on the NSF website.

 Legacy

-Many applications for EarthScope data currently exist, as mentioned above, and many more will arise as more data becomes available.
-The EarthScope program is dedicated to determining the three dimensional structure of the North American continent.
-Future uses of the data that it produces might include hydrocarbon exploration, aquifer boundary establishment, remote sensing technique development, and earthquake risk assessment.
+Many applications for EarthScope data currently exist, as mentioned above.
+The EarthScope program was dedicated to determining the three dimensional structure of the North American continent.
+Future uses of the data that it produced might include hydrocarbon exploration, aquifer boundary establishment, remote sensing technique development, and earthquake risk assessment.
 Due to the open and free-to-the-public data portals that EarthScope and its partners maintain, the applications are limited only by the creativity of those who wish to sort through the gigabytes of data.
 Also, because of its scale, the program will undoubtedly be the topic of casual conversation for many people outside of the geologic community.
 EarthScope chatter will be made by people in political, educational, social, and scientific arenas.